bezmoradi/tutorials/go/scope.md

 }
 ```

--   Now we have created a file named `helper.go` which belongs to the `package main`; that's why whatever we have defined inside the `main.go` file is accessible inside this file as well.
-Now we can call the `doSomething()` function inside the `main()` function as follows:
+We have created a file named `helper.go` which belongs to the `main` package; that's why whatever we have defined inside the `main.go` file is accessible inside this file as well.
+To call the `doSomething` function inside the `main` function we can:

 ```go
 func main() {